shreyapalase/Quantum-Computing-coding/Day-1-Introduction/notes.md

 ## 9.Summery:
 Todays you learned:
-1.what a qubit is and the concept of superposition 2.Measurement of qubits
+1. what a qubit is and the concept of superposition
+2. Measurement of qubits
-3.Basic of quantum gates and quantum circuit
+3. Basic of quantum gates and quantum circuit
-4.Tools needed :Python ,Jupiter,Qiskit
+4. Tools needed :Python ,Jupiter,Qiskit
 5.How to create your first quantum circuit with hadamard gate and measurement.